Post-Doctoral Nurse Practitioner Certificates

 The Musco School of Nursing and Health Professions programs blend three instructional strategies to produce an engaged learning curriculum.
 The first strategy is immersion: our programs include face-to-face meetings conducted at the Irvine campus.
 During these immersion sessions, students may receive orientation instruction; work as teams with peers and mentors; participate in demonstrations, exercises, assessments or evaluations; complete hands-on skills training in a simulation center using standardized patients and/or high-fidelity manikins.
 Many courses include additional real-time instruction via web conference, phone conference, or live chat sessions.
 The second is practical experience: our programs include internships or supervised clinical practice residencies conducted where the student lives or works.
 The third is self-directed study: all courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, or other homework.

-Students in the Certificate program are required to attend 3 immersion sessions; the first is a virtual immersion Spring 1 or Spring 2 to learn how to be a virtual student and to be oriented to the resources of the University.
-The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn and practice procedures.
-The third immersion is for 3 days before starting the final precepted clinical practicum course for competency examination.
+Students in the Certificate program are required to attend 2 immersion sessions; the first is a virtual immersion to learn how to be a virtual student and to be oriented to the resources of the University.
+The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn advanced practice clinical skills in the new specialty.

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.